Taper relief and set-off

 imgtext

-Where a person has made chargeable transfers in the seven years before he died, an additional charge to inheritance tax will arise on the death estate.
+Where a person has made chargeable transfers in the seven years before they died, an additional charge to inheritance tax will arise on their death estate.
 Potentially exempt transfers (PETs) made during that period will be brought within the inheritance tax charge for the first time.
 The tax on chargeable lifetime transfers, typically gifts into trust, will be recalculated at death rates.
 See the IHT charge on death guidance note.
 The additional charge may be reduced by:

 1. taper relief ― which applies a percentage reduction to tax payable on transfers made within three and seven years before death